 Wheems’ own organic fruit, veg and eggs are on sale in their shop.
 For fresh seafood with a sea view, try Skerries Bistro (01856 831605) on the very southern tip of the island.
-In St Margaret’s Hope, the Murray Arms (01856 831205) serves delicious local beers, while those that visit The Italian Chapel (see above) will be a short hop from The Orkney Wine Company (01856 781736), where you can take a tour and sample their entire range of fruit wines and liqueurs (as well as J. Gow Rum from next door).
+In St Margaret’s Hope, Robertsons (01856 831889) serves delicious local beers, while those that visit The Italian Chapel (see above) will be a short hop from The Orkney Wine Company (01856 781736), where you can take a tour and sample their entire range of fruit wines and liqueurs (as well as J. Gow Rum from next door).

 Why stay with us?

 BBQs and small campfires allowed.
-There are 2 showers and 3 toilets in a wooden building by the bothy.
-The brand new campers' kitchen has 2 small electric cookers and kettle with lovely wooden surfaces, including tables, chairs and a little lawn with a stone bench.
+There are 4 showers and 4 toilets in a wooden building by The Loft, a simple modern rustic style self catering apartment above the barn.
+The campers' kitchen has 2 small electric cookers and a kettle with lovely wooden surfaces, including tables, chairs and a little lawn with a stone bench, there is also roofed glass 'sit ooterie' to 'sit oot in' built using old conservatory windows.
 They also have a washing machine, large fridge, freezer and a hairdryer, plus books and games for the kids.
-Each bothy is provided with bedding (optional), a heater, water container, rechargeable lamp and hot water bottles.
+Each bothy is provided with bedding, a heater, small kettle, water container, rechargeable lamp and hot water bottles.
 The yurt is more lavishly furnished, with a custom made wooden floor, beds, bedding, blankets, towels, candles, lamps, a log fire and firewood for your stay.
-Islay can provide you with a camping stove for the yurt if you would rather this than using the shared kitchen.
+The bell tents are simply furnished also with wooden floors and stoves.
+Islay can provide yurt dwellers with a camping stove if you would rather this than using the shared kitchen.